celalunver/CarND_Term1_Project3_Beh-Cloning/writeup_report.md

 3 - Changing of batch_size has sometimes considerable effect on the result (batch_sizss of 32,64,128 and 256 tested)
 4 - I also played with validation_split, which has not big impact on the results (tests done with 20%, 25% and 30%) 5 - The max number of input images was 60.000 which is a good number.
 If suggested, i can add more data but it seems no impact after this point, the network more or less behaved same.
+6 - 10 to 15 range seems ideal for number of epochs.
+I can say 5 is too less, and 20 is waste of time.

 #### 4. What can be done next